 The city of Atlanta has called herself the “gate city of the south” for well over a century.
-But we had no gate!
 The state of Georgia also has a magnificent and extraordinary history.

 As you first lay your eyes upon the museum, the emphasis on symbolic architecture becomes clear.
 The distinct museum is housed in a classically styled monumental arch located in the center of Atlanta.
 It is designed in the tradition of classical Roman triumphal arches that have been built around the world over the past 2,500 years and houses a 12,000-square-foot museum that narrates Georgia’s history through sophisticated interactive technology, film, period rooms, and exhibitions.

 In the heart of a bustling city, the museum's outdoor campus is just as inviting and educational as its indoor galleries.
-The museum campus is dotted with monuments and statues each telling stories about brave men and women of our lives.
+The museum campus is dotted with monuments and statues each telling stories about brave men and women.
 The museum building, a work of art in itself, overlooks a pond and a pedestrian trail for guests to enjoy.plan your visit

 The Millennium Gate Museum is a property of the National Monument Foundation.
 The National Monuments Foundation’s mission is to create beautiful self-sustaining destination landmarks of national and historical relevance containing peace education centers for cultural, civic, and social activism for communities around the world.
-Some foundation projects include The World Athletes Monument at Pershing Point, the Rodney Cook Sr. Peace Park in Vine City, the Newington Cropsey Museum in New York, and many others.
-The Foundation has received numerous awards, including a Palladio Award for the Peace and Justice Gate, the Daughters of the American Revolution Historic Preservation Award, the Peace Award by the Italian Senate, and several others.
+Some foundation projects include The World Athletes Monument at Pershing Point, the Rodney Cook Sr. Peace Park in Vine City, and the Newington Cropsey Museum in New York, among others.
+The Foundation has received numerous awards, including a Palladio Award for the Peace and Justice Gate, the Daughters of the American Revolution Historic Preservation Award, and the Peace Award by the Italian Senate, among others.
 Please visit the NMF’s website (link below) to learn more about its many initiatives and accolades.Visit Website